openedx/edx-documentation/en_us/shared/exercises_tools/conditional_module.rst

       are shown when they do not satisfy the requirements to access the conditional content.
 To provide a link to the required component, include ``{link}`` within your message.
-If you have specified a source component in the **Source Component** field, a link to it is automatically generated in your message.
+If you have specified a source component in the **Source Component** field, your message automatically contains a link to that component.

-    * **Conditional Attribute**: The attribute from the source component that that is used to determine whether a learner is shown the content of this conditional module.
+    * **Conditional Attribute**: The attribute of the source component that determines whether a learner is shown the content of this conditional module.

+      For example, selecting "correct" in this field means that the "correctness" attribute for a component (in combination with **Conditional Value**) is used to determine whether to show a learner the conditional content.

-    * **Conditional Value**: The value of the conditional attribute specified in the **Conditional Attribute** field that must be true for a learner to be shown the content of this conditional module.
+    * **Conditional Value**: The state that the conditional attribute specified in the **Conditional Attribute** field must match for a learner to be shown the content of this conditional module.

+      For example, specifying ``True`` in this field, together with a value of ``correct`` in the **Conditional Attribute** field, means that learners are shown the conditional content only if their answers to the source component are correct.
+In a similar example, to show conditional content to learners if their answers to the source component are incorrect, you would specify ``False`` in this field, keeping the value of ``correct`` in the **Conditional Attribute** field.

-    * **Display Name**: This name appears in the horizontal navigation at the top of the page.
+    * **Display Name**: The name that appears in the horizontal navigation at the top of the page.

-    * **Source Components**: The location IDs of the components whose attributes are used to determine whether a learner is shown the content of this conditional module.
+    * **Source Components**: The component location IDs of the components used to determine whether a learner is shown the conditional content.
+      Component location IDs are located at the bottom of the settings dialog of each component.

 #.
 Select **Save**.